-- 4101-02 Fundamentals of Reading, Writing and Speaking [801 Oral drill, dictation, grammar, reading of elementary and intermediate texts, conversation, written exercises.
-Three recitation and two workshop hours. - 3108 Conversational French [308] Intended to broaden the vocabulary of French 4101 for conversational use.
-A supplementary course for students who do not already speak French.
-Extensive use of audio-visual aids.
-Conducted in elementary French.
-Prerequisite: With or after French 4101. - 3110 Civilisation française [310 Illustrated lectures in intermediate French.
-Extensive use of travelogs, slides and films of everyday life to teach conversational French.
-Intended as a supplement to required courses for students who do not already speak French.
-Prerequisite: French 4101. - 3111 La France contemporaine [311 A conversational course in intermediate French based on a study of the provinces of France.
-Extensive use of slides, films, and travelogs to teach vocabulary and conversational usage.
-A supplementary course for students who do not already speak French.
-Prerequisite: French 4101. - 3201-02 Intermediate Readings in the Modern Period [612 Readings from the nineteenth and twentieth centuries.
-Oral and written summaries, some grammer review.
-Prerequisite: French 4102. - 3321 The Literary History of France [321 A survey of French culture and literature, stressing the parallel development of French institutions, thought and art forms.
-Conducted in French.
-Prerequisite: French 3202. - 3332 The French Classical Period [332 A study of the representative works of Corneille, Racine, Molière, La Fontaine, etc. Outside readings.
-Prerequisite: French 3202. - 3333 Masterpieces of French Literature [333 - 3335 Modern Novel: Early Period [335] Reading of such eighteenth century novelists as Lesage, l'Abbé Prévost and Bernardin de Saint-Pierre and of the nineteenth century novelists up to 1850.
-Prerequisite: French 3202. - 3336 Modern Drama: Early Period [336 The French drama of the nineteenth century, the Romantics and post-romantics: de Vigny, Hugo, Dumas, Musset, etc. Prerequisite: French 3202.
+Registration Instructions: a) Native speakers - register for 4102, subject to placement b) No previous courses in the language - register for 4101 c) Two units in high school - register for 4102 (review) d) One, three, or four units - confer with Department for placement acement Courses 4101-02 and 3201-02 should be taken without interruption an with Courses 3108, 3110, 3111, and 3114 as needed for fluency.
+Undergraduate courses indicated by an asterisk are given regularly cycle and do not come up in the two years covered by this catalog. on a three-year FRENCH Former Number 4101-02 Fundamentals of Reading, Writing and Speaking Oral drill, dictation, grammar, reading of elementary and int conversation, written exercises.
+Three recitation and two works ermediate texts, 3108 Conversational French Intended to broaden the vocabulary of French 4101 for con A supplementary course for students who do not already spe tensive use of audio-visual aids.
+Conducted in elementary French With or after French 4101. ak French.
+Ex- 3110 Civilisation française Illustrated lectures in intermediate French.
+Extensive use of and films of everyday life to teach conversational French.
+Interplement to required courses for students who do not already Prerequisite: French 4101. ended as a sup- 3111 La France contemporaine A conversational course in intermediate French based on a study of France.
+Extensive use of slides, films, and travelogs to teach conversational usage.
+A supplementary course for students who speak French.
+Prerequisite: French 4101. vocabulary and 3201-02 Intermediate Readings in the Modern Period Readings from the nineteenth and twentieth centuries.
+Oral ar maries, some grammer review.
+Prerequisite: French 4102.
+[612 nd written sum- 3321 The Literary History of France A survey of French culture and literature, stressing the paral of French institutions, thought and art forms.
+Conducted in Fi site: French 3202. [ 321 lel development rench, Prerequi - 3332 The French Classical Period® [ 332 3333 Masterpieces of French Literature [ 333 3335 Modern Novel: Early Period® [ 335 3336 Modern Drama: Early Period® [ 336 3337 Modern Novel: Later Period A study of the French novel during the last half of the nineteen phasis on the naturalistic and realistic movements.
+Prerequisite: 1 [ 337 th century.
+Em- French 3202.
+3339 The Short Story [ 339 134